Reading Rivers: 'River Folk Tales of Britain and Ireland' by Lisa Schneidau

 Some of the stories in this book are hundreds of years old.
 The relationship between people and rivers is even older.
 Yet there is still a tension between our desire to shape them for our benefit, and their natural tendency to return to a wilder state.
 We have the knowledge to tackle this, Schneidau notes, but do we have the will?
 With their respect for the power of nature, we could learn a lot from a folk tale or two.

 Overall, this book is an absorbing dive into what rivers mean to us, and a testament to the enduring power of a good story.
 You can borrow printed and e-book copies from your local Hampshire library, so grab your free library card today!
-You can also hear from Lisa Schneidau at our Tales from the Riverbank Literature Festival this June.
-This project is part of the Watercress and Winterbournes scheme.
+If you love reading about rivers, check out our other book reviews or read personal stories that local people have shared through the Tales from the Riverbank project.

 Book reviews